Fortiphyd/ot-threat-modeling/README.md

 ```bash
 git clone https://github.com/Fortiphyd/ot-threat-modeling.git
 ```
+3. Start the Microsoft TMT
-3. Open the `MITRE_ICS.tb7` file in TMT
+4. Browse and select the `MITRE_ICS.tb7` file under "Template for New Models
+5. Choose "Create a Model"
-4. Add components to your diagram, threats are generated automatically
+6. Add components to your diagram, threats are generated automatically
-5. Use external scripts to analyze `.tm7` files
+7. Use external scripts to analyze `.tm7` files

 ---